SkylineCommunications/dataminer-docs/connector-help/connector_help/Johnson Controls NCE25.md

 ### Initialization

-Via the **Import** page button on the **IO Readings** page, you can configure the path and select the file that should be used as the configuration for the element.On this subpage, **Import Overwrite** will clean all rows from the table that are not listed in the import file. **Import Add/Update** will only append and update entries and never remove items.
+Via the **Import** page button on the **IO Readings** page, you can configure the path and select the file that should be used as the configuration for the element.
+On this subpage, **Import Overwrite** will clean all rows from the table that are not listed in the import file. **Import Add/Update** will only append and update entries and never remove items.

 The polling state for existing items always remains untouched when an import is executed.